highcharts/highcharts.net/_HC7/HighchartsStandard/readme.txt

 Updates in JS libraries affect the Highcharts.NET and Highstock.NET.
 Review first: https://www.highcharts.com/documentation/changelog

+#Version 7.1.1.2
+Add solution to pass serial key as argument in constructor of HigchartsRenderer or HighstockRenderer.

 #Version 7.1.1.1
 Move to .NET Standard.
 Please note that upgrading the wrapper to version 7.1.1.1 may require some changes in your application.
 Please see http://dotnet.highcharts.com/Highcharts/Demo/Docs?section=UpgradeToStandard for more details.